sleepyG8/Enum-vuln-Drivers/README.md

 # Enum-vuln-Drivers
-Enumerating vulnerable drivers that takes in 1 parameter, a list of vulnerable drivers.
+Enumerating vulnerable drivers and takes in 1 parameter, a list of vulnerable drivers.
 I went ahead and supplied a list under drv.txt